Inventing A New Color — from Schooled Haze

 My dad worked as an engineer and my mom was a teacher so both of them were gone all day.
 They hired a housekeeper to take care of me.
 And, somehow, after the first day, I convinced my housekeeper that I did not need to go to kindergarten any more.
 This was fine with me because she was nice enough to give me my favorite lunch every day — a jar or maraschino cherries!
 They were so sweet and such a pretty red.
 And, not only were the cherries themselves delicious.
 The jars proved to be perfect for my experiments!
 So, in the second half of kindergarten, I stayed home and instead spent my time inventing a new color to show grandpa.
 I had a paint set and I water and I had lots of empty cherry jars.
 It was all a matter of time and careful work.
 At last, I would be able to teach grandpa something.
 I love teaching.

 After many weeks of careful work, I finally created a new color.
 When grandpa and grandma came to visit, I was ready.
 Under my bed were about 40 little jars of diluted paint.
 Thirty-nine of them were failed attempts.
 But one of them contained the prize.
 I carefully crawled under the bed and located my invention, pulled it out, and scampered into the living room where the adults practiced their buzz-talk.
 Buzz-talk sounded serious and low but didn’t actually mean anything so far as I could tell.
 Surely, no-one could mind if I interrupted buzz-talk by announcing my invention.
 I proudly held out my prize to grandpa.
-Surprisingly, because grandpa was very smart, he did not immediately understand the significance of the watery liquid in the maraschino cherry jar.
+Grandpa was very smart, so the fact that he did not immediately catch the significance of this jar surprised me.
+He merely glanced at the watery liquid in the maraschino cherry jar without comment.
+I’d better clue him in.
 “Grandpa!
 It’s a new color!”
-He glanced at it and said, “I’ve seen it before.”
+He glanced at it again and said, “I’ve seen it before.”
 And just like that, he went back to buzz-talk!
 Crest-fallen, I wandered back to my bedroom and placed the prize beneath my bed with all the failed experiments.
 Apparently, this was just another one.
 Despite this terrible turn of events, I hardly gave up.
 I just redoubled my efforts.
 I knew there was a new color out there somewhere and I would find the perfect mix and next time be successful!
 I loved the challenge.

 Grandpa had already taught me that red and yellow paint made orange; that yellow and blue paint made green; and that red and blue paint made purple.
 So, obviously, most of my experiments involved various proportions of red and green, purple and yellow or orange and blue.
 Most of them ended up as fairly similar shades of gray-brown.
 But if I mixed very carefully, I produced not dull gray-brown but something with a slight tinge of something…new!
 I somehow found other jars because I needed more than just the supply offered by one a day lunch-time maraschino cherry jars.
 I didn’t think bigger jars would have anything to do with inventing a new color, but it was possible.
 After a few weeks, grandpa and grandma came over to visit again.
 And again, I interrupted their dull living room buzz talk by showing off my latest creation.
 This time, I was more apprehensive.
 The first time, after all, I had known for sure I had a new color.
 This time, I was uncertain.
 I waited for the right opportunity — that slight pause in the buzz-talk — to display my new creation.